sagemath/trac_to_gh/Issue 3598.md

 # Issue 3598: clisp -- fix building on RHEL5

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3598

 Original creator: was